eventlOwOp/zerotier-magisk/README.md

 Note that the zerotier binaries are only build for aarch64, you can build it yourself in termux.

-Remember to delete `ZT_SSO_SUPPORTED=1` if you don't want to build zeroidc with rust.
+Remember to delete `ZT_SSO_SUPPORTED=1` in `make-linux.mk` if you don't want to build zeroidc with rust.

+Download miniupnpd library from http://miniupnp.free.fr/files/ and configure linking options in `make-linux.mk`